Cyber-Duck/Front-end-build-system/README.md

 Note that for CSS authoring, autoprefixer is installed by default and configured for 2 latest browser versions, so no prefixes or prefix mixins are required.
 Check [autoprefixer documentation](https://github.com/postcss/autoprefixer) to modify the support for older browsers.

 ## Available tasks
-**Gulp default task:** runs the watch task used for development, described below.
+**Gulp default task:** runs the watch task used for development.
+It watches for changes on Sass files to run the `style-dev` task, or changes in JS files to run `js` task.
+It also runs the cache busting tasks (injectCss & injectJs) if selected in the config object.

 	$ gulp

 -

 **Sass compiling for development:** compiles Sass files in expanded mode, generates CSS sourcemaps (in /css/maps/).
+This task runs automatically with the `watch` task (default).
+Note that PostCSS / Autoprefixer is added by default, so no need to manually add vendor prefixes.
+This is configurable in the task itself.

 	$ gulp cssDev

 -

 **Sass compiling for production:** compiles sass with no sourcemaps, and runs `css-nano` to minify/compress the output with no sourcemaps.
+Runs with the `build` task.

 	$ gulp css

 -

 **Concatenate JS files:** concatenates the specified JavaScript files in the given order.
-The idea is to keep JS files small and simple, and let this task join them into one. remember to add all the files you want to concatenate to the task.
+The idea is to keep JS files small and simple (plugins can be added here as well), and let this task join them into one. remember to add all the files you want to concatenate to the JS configuration object.

 The contents of the `topBanner` and `bottomBanner` variables are included at the top and bottom of the concatenated javascript file.
 This can be used to add opening and closing statements to the end scripts file.